History of AEK Athens F.C.: Moving to home ground and first successes (1929–1940)

 In 1930, the AEK Stadium was completed.
-The area where the stadium was located had been previously used as the training ground of the club.
-The first home game, in November 1930, was an exhibition match against Olympiacos that ended in a 2–2 draw.
+The area where the stadium was located had previously been used as the training ground of the club.
+The first home game, played in November 1930, was an exhibition match against Olympiacos that ended in a 2–2 draw.

 In 1932, AEK won the inaugural Greek Cup, beating Aris 5–3 in the final.
 The goals for AEK were scored by Ilias Iliaskos, Nikos Baltas (twice), Oikonomou (O.G.) and Kostas Negrepontis, a veteran of the original Pera Club of Constantinople.
 This was also the first ever title won by the club.

-In 1933, former star striker, Kostas Negrepontis took over the managerial guidance of AEK.
-He managed to build a formidable team which was led by Kleanthis Maropoulos and Tryfon Tzanetis, the best pair of forwards at the time and one of the best in Greek football's history.
+In 1933, former star Kostas Negrepontis became the manager of AEK.
+He built a formidable team which was led by Kleanthis Maropoulos and Tryfon Tzanetis, the best pair of forwards at the time and one of the best in Greek football's history.
 Other important players included Christos Ribas, Michalis Delavinias, Georgios Magiras and Spyros Sklavounos.

 The club's success during the late 1930s was highlighted by the Panhellenic Championships in 1939 and 1940.
-The 2–1 win in the 1939 Cup final, goals by Alekos Chatzistavridis and Vasilios Manettas, marked the first ever double (domestic Championship and Cup) in the history of Greek football.
+The 2–1 win in the 1939 Cup final, with goals from Alekos Chatzistavridis and Vasilios Manettas, marked the first ever double (domestic Championship and Cup) in the history of Greek football.